ksu-hmi/Web-Application-for-Patient-Management/projectroadmap.md

 DONE: Added patient check-in in the Dashboard.
 (Neelam Nosheen)

-Done: Insurance and billing added to the dashboard.
+DONE: Insurance and billing added to the dashboard.
 (Humera Asfandiyar)

 DONE: Write a code that retrieves patient information and allows to update patient details (Neelam Nosheen, Reddy Bhavya Gudi, Humera Asfandiyar)

+DONE: We added "Yes/No" to patient check-in.
+It allows to mark "Yes" if the patient is verified and checked-in or "No" if patient is not verified.(Neelam Nosheen)

+DONE: Changed the logo for tabs on the dashboard.
+(Reddy Bhavya Gudi)

+DONE: Ran the code successfully and checked the functionality of the tabs.
+(Humera Asfandiyar)